COUNTY ELECTED OFFICIALS

 Prior to being elected Register/Recorder in 2015, Josephine served as the Deputy Register of Wills.

-A long-time activist, Josephine is the President of the Pennsylvania Federation of Republican Women, a current Republican State Committee member, former Chairman of the Monroe County Republican Committee and former President of the Monroe County Council of Republican Women.
+A long-time activist, Josephine is the former President of the Pennsylvania Federation of Republican Women, a current Republican State Committee member, former Chairman of the Monroe County Republican Committee and former President of the Monroe County Council of Republican Women.

 For 30 years, Josephine and her husband John have lived in East Stroudsburg, PA, where they raised four children and are now enjoying the company of nine grandchildren.
 They attend the Church of Saint John the Apostle where Josephine is a lector, Eucharistic Minister, member of the Advisory/Rebuild Committee and former president of the Parish Council.